Updated April 2026

 Category / Class

-Long-Acting Amylin Analogue / Dual Amylin & Calcitonin Receptor Agonist (DACRA)
+Long-Acting Amylin Analogue / Dual Amylin & Calcitonin Receptor Agonist (DACRA) - a once-weekly peptide designed to mimic satiety signaling.

 Half-Life